Tiny-Foxes/kitsu-template/README.md

 # Kitsu Template
 #### For Outfox
-The Kitsu Template is a template designed to make modcharting feel more friendly to the object-oriented mindset.
-It also aims to make minigame creation fun, easy, and accessible to those used to making games in Love2D or most other high-level languaged, update-loop focused game engines.
+The Kitsu Template is designed with the mindset that a template should be fully customizable, yet easy to get started with.
+It remedies this with only including vital functions at the core of its code, and layering libraries on top that can be added, exchanged, or even removed if desired.
+Everything you need is included, and anything you want is supported.

 You can view the docs [here](https://tiny-foxes.github.io/kitsu-template).
 NotITG version (albeit rarely maintained) [here](https://github.com/sudospective/kitsu-template-notitg)